turris-cz/user-docs/docs/basics/faq.md

 - [Turris Omnia](../hw/omnia/rescue-modes.md#re-flash-router)
 - [Turris MOX](../hw/mox/rescue-modes.md#re-flash-router)

+### What are the differences between Turris OS and OpenWrt?

+Turris OS is a Linux distribution based on OpenWrt.
+It has multiple features over OpenWrt, like automatic updates, notifications, snapshots, and much more.
+It offers a more straightforward web interface (reForis) that allows you to configure Turris devices easily.
+It contains [Sentinel](sentinel/intro.md), a unique security system that detects various types of attacks and can block malicious IP addresses in a few seconds.
+Simply put, Turris OS attempts to be more user-friendly and secure than OpenWrt.

 ### Can I use plain OpenWrt without Turris additions?

 In principle, yes, because we send the modifications to the Linux kernel and